A beginner’s guide to bone broth.

 You can incorporate the fat layer into your meals or just skim it off and use it as a fat for cooking.

 There are a few different reasons for not getting a nice jelly consistency to your bone broth.
-Read my article: why didn’t my bone broth gel?
+Read this article: why didn’t my bone broth gel?

 How to use bone broth in your cooking.